 12. Biscotti integrali, or wholemeal biscuits

-Biscotti integrali, known as wholemeal biscuits in English, is a healthy and delicious ladyfinger substitute.
+Biscotti integrali, known in English as wholemeal biscuits, are a healthy and delicious ladyfinger substitute.
 Made with wholemeal flour, butter, muscovado sugar, eggs, and lemon zest, they bring a beautiful flavor and rustic look to the tiramisu dessert.

 13. Graham crackers